grahamegrieve/ClinicArrivals/documentation/Security.md

 ## Video Calls

-* Jitsi is used for video calls
+* Jitsi/OpenVidu are supported for video calls

+Jitsi:
 * users do not need an account or to sign up in any way
 * the server https://meet.jit.si is used for video call coordination
 * the actual video traffic flows peer to peer, not through a central server

+OpenVidu:
+[document me]

 ## SMS workflow